Proper quasi-homogeneous domains in flag manifolds and geometric structures: Parabolic subgroups

 \begin{proof} For the first assertion see Corollary 2.17.23 in~\cite{E1996}.
-The idea is: fix a maximal flat $F$ in $X$, then given a geodesic $\gamma: X \rightarrow \Rb$ there exists $g \in G$ so that $g \gamma \subset F$.
-Then using the root space decomposition of $\gL$ associated to $F$, one shows that only finitely many different groups arise as stabilizers of points $x \in F(\infty)$.
+The idea is: fix a maximal flat $F$ in $X$, then given a geodesic $\gamma: X \rightarrow \Rb$ there exists $g \in G$ such that $g \gamma \subset F$.
+Then using the root space decomposition of $\gL$, the Lie algebra of $G$, associated to $F$ one shows that only finitely many different groups arise as stabilizers of points $x \in F(\infty)$.